HJEC/readme-example/README.md

 **NESTING**:
 Generally speaking, it is a poor practice to nest any more than 4 directories deeper than the core folder inside of src.
 This can become inconvenient when your imports start to look like - `import * from "../Components/Common/Buttons/LargeButtons/LargeGreenButtons/LargeGreenButtons.js"`

 **MAJOR COMPS**: As of the moment, the size of Morpheus code-base is not so large that there are a wide range of functions within the site.
-Therefore major Components such as "SwitchingProcess" and "CompareRates" live directly in the top-level of `src/Components`.
+Therefore major Components such as "SwitchingProcess" and "Compare" live directly in the top-level of `src/Components`.
 As the size of the Morpheus project grows, this may be subject to change.

 **REUSABLE COMPS**: We advise keeping small reusable features in a self-contained, clearly labelled sub-folder in `/src/Components/Common`.
 Think customised buttons, checkboxes, popups etc.